nagare-media/ingest/README.md

 ## Building

-`nagare media ingest` requires Go 1.18.
-The code does not depend on specific operating systems or architectures (apart for some optimization) and should compile to many of Go's compile targets.
+`nagare media ingest` does not depend on specific operating systems or architectures (apart from some optimization) and should compile to many of Go's compile targets.
 It is known to run well on `darwin/amd64` and `linux/amd64`.
 Binaries for various systems are provided for each release.
 By default, the local system architecture is used when compiling the code.
 You can cross-compile by passing `OS` and `ARCH` to `make`:

 ```sh
 # build binaries for local system architecture